lehel-twilio/plugin-dialpad/README.md

 3/14/2019 - v3.0 - Support for Flex 1.6.
 Added internal dialing and 3-way conferencing.
 Multiple breaking changes.
 Minor bug fixes.
 If upgrading from a previous version, please re-deploy all functions from src/functions to your Twilio console as most functions received updates.

 4/25/2019 - v3.1 - Support for Flex 1.8.
 Instead of grabbing the url from the state, manager.serviceConfiguration.runtime_domain is used.
 Task Timeout is now set to 30 seconds instead of the default 24 hours.

+5/31/2019 - v3.2 - Added support for Flex 1.9.
+Validating all JWE tokens in Twilio Functions.
+Using new version of MUI.
+Miscellaneous bug fixes.